LLEECCHH/LLEECCHH/README.md

 ## Hi there 👋
-- I'm currently studying in Higher School of Economics, Information Security
+- I'm currently studying Information Security at Higher School of Economics